TimeWarpEngineering/timewarp-architecture/Source/Blazor.Hosted/content/TimeWarp.BlazorHosted-CSharp/Source/BlazorHosted-CSharp.Client/README.md

 but is added here for simplicity.

 # Extending the Pipeline
-There is a sample `MyBehavoir` to show how one can add their own behaviors (middle-ware) into the pipeline.
+There is a sample `MyBehavior` to show how one can add their own behaviors (middle-ware) into the pipeline.